sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 value, but the pre-defined roles include: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
 These pre-defined role index and text values are defined in {{indexed-entity-role}}.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

-- thumbprint (index 34): The value of the thmbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entities certificate(s).
+- thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entities certificate(s).
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.

 - extended-data (index 30): An open-ended collection of elements that can be used to attach arbitrary